aviram26/frame0-mcp-server/README.md

 You can use `--api-port=<port>` optional parameter to use another port number for Frame0's API server.

-## Example Prompts
+## Music Analytics Wireframe Examples

-- _“Create a login screen for Phone in Frame0”_
+- _"Create a music analytics dashboard for Desktop in Frame0"_
+- _"Create an artist career timeline visualization for Tablet in Frame0"_
-- _“Create a Instagram home screen for Phone in Frame0”_
+- _"Create a band member relationship diagram for Desktop in Frame0"_
-- _“Create a Netflix home screen for TV in Frame0”_
+- _"Create a music project timeline for Phone in Frame0"_
-- _“Change the color of the Login button”_
-- _“Remove the Twitter social login”_
-- _“Replace the emojis by icons”_
-- _“Set a link from the google login button to the Google website”_
+- _"Add a cross-band connection visualization"_
+- _"Create a music genre analytics chart"_
+- _"Design a music industry network graph"_

-## Tools
+## Available Tools

+### Basic Frame0 Tools
 - `create_frame`
 - `create_rectangle`
 - `create_ellipse`